First, something about sound.

 guitar played without an amplifier makes little noise.
 It is the bridge

-and body of the acoustic violin that transmit some of the vibration
+and body of the acoustic violin that transmit some of the energy of vibration

 of the strings into sound in the air.